NuCivic/data-openFDA/README.md

 **provided sufficient documentation to install and run their prototype on another machine**

-DKAN can be installed locally on any number of tools: Acquia DevDeskop, MAMP, Kalabox, Vagrant, or our new tool for Drupal sites on Docker: https://github.com/terra-ops/terra-app (installation Instructions (http://terra.readthedocs.org/en/latest/install/ and (http://terra.readthedocs.org/en/latest/drupal/).
+DKAN can be installed locally on any number of tools: Acquia DevDeskop, MAMP, Vagrant, or our new tool for Drupal sites on Docker: https://github.com/terra-ops/terra-app (installation Instructions (http://terra.readthedocs.org/en/latest/install/ and (http://terra.readthedocs.org/en/latest/drupal/).
 Specific process documentation about this prototype: https://github.com/NuCivic/data-openFDA/blob/master/docs/PROCESS.md.
 Commercial PaaS alternatives include Pantheon (http://pantheon.io) or Acquia (http://acquia.com).

 **openly licensed and free of charge:**